 The Board of Trustees of McLennan Community College (MCC), the legally constituted authority for the governance of the College, hereby adopts the following General Conduct Policy for the purpose of maintaining order and otherwise promoting the general interest, welfare, and purposes of the College.

-Grievances or allegations related to discrimination claims shall be administered using the Discrimination Resolution Process (Policy F-V-s).
+Grievances or allegations related to discrimination claims shall be administered using the Discrimination, Harassment, and Retaliation Resolution Process (Policy F-V-s).

 I: Definitions